Blueliv/elk-config-examples/README.md

+# This repositoy is deprecated and has been archived.
+Please contact customer support if you need help.
 # ELK stack configuration Examples

 This is a repository that contains Blueliv's stock configurations for Elasticsearch, Logstash and Kibana (ELK).
 Setting-up ELK stack with these configurations will allow you to take advantage of Blueliv's cyber-threat intelligence faster.